weixi-feng/LayoutGPT/README.md

 </p>

 ## Updates
+2024.03.18 Resolved 3D data preparation issues and added a script for rendering with blender.

 2023.10.28 Now support Llama-2; camera ready version updated

 2023.10.10 We released our preprocessed 3D-FRONT and 3D-FUTURE data (see [below](https://github.com/weixi-feng/LayoutGPT/tree/master#3d-scene-layouts)).
 Simplified the installation and preparation process.